asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 Server bindings provide protocol-specific configuration details for connecting and interacting with a server.

-Server bindings allows you to specify a `schemaRegistryUrl` which provides an API Url for a given server where a schema registry was used.
+Server bindings allow you to specify a `schemaRegistryUrl`, which provides an API URL for a given server where a schema registry was used.
 A Schema registry is a repository for managing and validating messages' schemas.
-To learn more about schema registry read [this guide on message validation](https://www.asyncapi.com/docs/guides/message-validation#schema-registry-validation).
+To learn more about schema registry, read the [message validation guide for schema registry](https://www.asyncapi.com/docs/guides/message-validation#schema-registry-validation).

-`schemaRegistryVendor` is used optionally to refer to vendors or platforms that provide the schema registry service, in this case Apicurio Registry.
-Learn more about other fields you can configure under [server bindings.](https://github.com/asyncapi/bindings/tree/master/kafka#server-binding-object).
+`schemaRegistryVendor` is used optionally to refer to vendors or platforms that provide the schema registry service, in this case, Apicurio Registry.
+Learn about other fields you can configure under [server bindings.](https://github.com/asyncapi/bindings/tree/master/kafka#server-binding-object).

 ```yaml
 servers: